-Pardoo Beef Corporation is leading a shared investment of $200 million in the Pilbara region to develop a world-class West Australian Wagyu beef industry.
+Pardoo Wagyu is leading a shared investment of $200 million in the Pilbara region to develop a world-class West Australian Wagyu beef industry.

-With a goal of establishing a regional breeding herd of purebred Wagyu animals, and an extensive Wagyu Crossbred operation, Pardoo Beef Corporation’s vision will create an extremely high quality and safe beef product ready to meet growing demand, whilst providing Pilbara pastoralists with access to new markets and diversification from live cattle exports.
+With a goal of establishing a regional breeding herd of purebred Wagyu animals, and an extensive Wagyu Crossbred operation, Pardoo Wagyu’s vision will create an extremely high quality and safe beef product ready to meet growing demand, whilst providing Pilbara pastoralists with access to new markets and diversification from live cattle exports.

-Pardoo Beef Corporation and its pastoral partners will have up to 6,000 hectares of crops under irrigation using groundwater from sustainable regional water resources, including the Wallal Aquifer, a part of the West Canning Basin.
+Pardoo Wagyu and its pastoral partners will have up to 6,000 hectares of crops under irrigation using groundwater from sustainable regional water resources, including the Wallal Aquifer, a part of the West Canning Basin.

-This will allow Pardoo Beef Corporation and partners to drought‑proof operations, develop and background weaners year‑round, and increase the fecundity of breeding heifers through increased nutrition.
+This will allow Pardoo Wagyu and partners to drought‑proof operations, develop and background weaners year‑round, and increase the fecundity of breeding heifers through increased nutrition.

-With the relevant water licenses, access to the latest technology in pasture and feed production, and significant infrastructure investment, Pardoo Beef Corporation, in conjunction with the Pilbara pastoral sector, will look to deliver an annual turnoff of 100,000 animals of the highest Wagyu quality by 2031.
+With the relevant water licenses, access to the latest technology in pasture and feed production, and significant infrastructure investment, Pardoo Wagyu, in conjunction with the Pilbara pastoral sector, will look to deliver an annual turnoff of 100,000 animals of the highest Wagyu quality by 2031.